fresheneesz/bitcoinThroughputAnalysis/README.md

 I. 90% of Bitcoin users should be able to start a new node and sync with the chain from the assumevalid point within 1 week using at most 75% of the resources of a machine they already own, and be able to download the historical chain before the assumevalid point and validate the UTXO set, using at most 10% of the resources of a machine they already own.

-The maximum size of the after-assumevalid blockchain that can be downloaded by our 90th percentile users at time t can be found using the following parameters (see Apendex D for derivation):
+The maximum size of the after-assumevalid blockchain that can be downloaded by our 90th percentile users at time t can be found using the following parameters (see [Appendix D](#appendix-d---derivation-of-equations-for-assumeutxo) for derivation):

 `maxDownload = 94*1.25^t*(7*24*60*60)/10^6 GB`